Hyperbolic 3-manifolds with large kissing number: Quadratic forms and loxodromic elements

 \section{Quadratic forms and loxodromic elements}

 Let $d>0$ be a square free rational integer.
-Consider the quadratic number field $\kd=\mathbb{Q}(\sqrt{-d}),$ and let $\Od$ denotes the ring of integers of $\kd$.
+Consider the quadratic number field $\kd=\mathbb{Q}(\sqrt{-d}),$ and let $\Od$ denote the ring of integers of $\kd$.
+From now on, we will consider only $\kd$ with class number one, i.e. $d\in\lbrace 1,2,3,7,11,19,43,67,163\rbrace$ \cite{Gol85}.
 It turns out that loxodromic elements in $\Bd$ are in correspondence with certain binary quadratic forms with coefficients in $\Od$.
 The aim of this section is to recall this correspondence following mainly the exposition by Sarnak in \cite{Sar83}.